Small Christian Communities

 Interested in joining a SCC?
-All parishioners are welcome!
+All parishioners are welcomed and encouraged to experience our SCCs!
 Call the office and we’ll help you find a SCC in your neighborhood that works with your schedule.
-Here’s a map of our currently commissioned SCCs.
-More will be added as we continue to offer the Parish Retreats across all our parish communities.
+Here’s a map of our currently commissioned SCCs..

 Q: What are Small Christian Communities?

 A: SCCs are a means to develop community through faith sharing and reading the Gospel.
 It is not a Bible study; but through group discussion and sharing attendees will find their understanding of scripture will be greatly enhanced as well as their overall spiritual life.
 Each SCC will consist of approximately 8 to 10 people with one person acting as the facilitator.
 Meetings will be held once per week in participant’s homes and will normally last between 60 and 90 minutes.

 Q: I have heard other churches such as CCV do something like small community meetings but does the Catholic Church, especially in the United States, support them?